DreamPurchaseZnz/English_learning/U2: word letters mA-mY.md

 meadow                             ---> n. a field covered in grass,used especially for hay

-meagre                             ---> n. small in quantity and poor in quantity
+meagre                             ---> n. small in quantity and poor in quantity; few

 meaningful